 - Premium sports options: Cable companies still have the edge when it comes to premium sports access.
 It’s likely AT&T will add NFL Sunday Ticket to AT&T internet/TV bundles in the future, but for now it’s exclusively licensed with their satellite service.2

 - Equipment limitations: While competitors like Spectrum and Xfinity will allow you to use your own modem and router, AT&T requires you to use their equipment on all plans.
 The only way around it is to put their router in “bridge mode” and connect yours on top of it.
-Thankfully, as of 2022 they’ve stopped charging leasing fees on routers, likely in response to new legislation targeting the practice.
+Thankfully, they’ve stopped charging leasing fees on routers in recent years, likely in response to new legislation targeting the practice.

 Important distinction: AT&T Fiber vs AT&T DSL/IPBB Internet